• 8 min read

 Here's a question we hear constantly at Halo Hosting: "How much does a website cost?"

 The honest answer?
 It depends.
 And that's exactly why this question is so frustrating for business owners.
-You might get quotes ranging from $0 to $50,000 for what seems like the "same" website.
+You might get quotes ranging from $500 to $50,000 for what seems like the "same" website.
 One freelancer offers to build you a site for $500.
 An agency quotes $15,000.
-A friend of a friend says they did theirs for free on Wix.
+A friend says they tried building their own with a DIY platform and are still not showing up on Google six months later.

 The truth is, all of these are valid—but they're serving completely different purposes.
 A $500 site and a $15,000 site might both be "websites," but they're not the same product.
 This guide breaks down exactly what how much does a website cost in 2025, what you're actually getting at each price point, and how to figure out what you actually need.